krazyito65/discord_pokemon_fusion/README.md

 ```

 ----
 owner of the application needs to sync the bot.
-In a private channe run the following after the bot as been added to needed servers.
+In a private channel run the following after the bot as been added to needed servers.
 ```
 !sync
 ```